Manny27nyc/unleash-client-java/README.md

 ### Toggle fetcher
 The Unleash Java client now supports using your own toggle fetcher.
 The Config builder has been expanded to accept a `io.getunleash.util.UnleashToggleFetcherFactory` which should be a `Function<UnleashConfig, ToggleFetcher>`.
-So if you want to use OkHttp instead of HttpURLConnection you'll need a dependency on okhttp
+If you want to use OkHttp instead of HttpURLConnection you'll need a dependency on okhttp

 ```xml
 <dependency>
     <groupId>com.squareup.okhttp3</groupId>